Rima Kallingal

-Early life and work
+Early life and education

-Born in Thrissur, Kerala, Kallingal began practising dancing when she was three years old.
-A dancer by profession, she has been a part of a dance company called Nritarutya and has had performances on national and international stages.
+Born in Thrissur, Kerala, Kallingal began practising dance at age 3.
+She was born to K. R. Rajan and Leenabhai at the Ayyanthole Kallingal family home in Thrissur district.
+She studied at Stanes Anglo-Indian School in Coonoor up to class 5, and completed her schooling at Chinmaya Vidyalaya in Thrissur, graduating in 2001.
+She holds a bachelor's degree in Journalism from Christ University, Bengaluru.

-She studied at Stanes Schools, Coonoor up to Fifth grade.
-She completed her schooling at Chinmaya Vidyalayas, Thrissur, graduating in 2001.
-She holds a bachelor's degree in Journalism from the Christ University, Bengaluru.
-She is also skilled in Taekwondo (Korean martial art), Chao (Manipuri martial art) and Kalari.
+She is also trained in Taekwondo, Chao (a Manipuri martial art), and Kalari.
+She joined the Bengaluru-based contemporary dance company Nritarutya after graduation and performed with the company on national and international stages before transitioning to acting.

-She was a semi-finalist of the Asianet reality show Vodafone Thakadhimi.
-She moved to Bengaluru to pursue a modelling career and later participated in the Miss Kerala beauty pageant, in which she became the first runner-up, losing to Shree Thulasi in a tie-breaker.
+She was a semi-finalist on the Asianet reality show Vodafone Thakadhimi, and later participated in the Miss Kerala 2008 beauty pageant, placing first runner-up to Shree Thulasi in a tie-breaker.